-Welcome to Inside The Locker Room, a student run sports blog that was created by Iona College student Ryan McFadden on October 26, 2014 when he was a senior at DeMatha Catholic High School.
+Welcome to Inside The Locker Room, a sports blog that was created by Iona College junior Ryan McFadden on October 26, 2014 when he was a senior at DeMatha Catholic High School.

-Mission Statement: Inside The Locker Room is a student run sports blog that focuses on being your source for high school sports in the DC, Maryland, and Virginia area.
+Mission Statement: Inside The Locker Room is a sports blog that focuses on being your source for high school, college and professional sports in the D.C., Maryland and Virginia area.
 The blog thrives to cover sports through all aspects of journalism and do it in a professional way.

 Meet the Founder